rslakra/AppSuite/README.md

 Apparatus
 =========

-This repository contains the java Apparatus projects.
+This repository contains all the projects categorized based on the programming languages and usability.

-The Apparatus project should have the basic and core implementations which can be used by other projects.
-It is an independent project and should not depend on any other library already available for reuse.

-The source code available in this repository will be available for AS IT IS usage.
+These projects should have the basic and core implementations which can be used by other projects.
+It might be some of them use any third party library, so the source code available in this repository will be available for AS IT IS usage.